peske/lsp-srv/README.md

 - Some being aborted and archived in favor of mentioned `gopls`.
 - Usually lacking a comprehensive documentation.
 - In some cases the code quality and design decisions are not up to our standards.
-- They are missing some useful higher-level features, like caching the editor content at the server side.
-Although this particular feature kinda goes beyond the base LSP wireframe scope, and the calling code can implement it by using the implemented LSP stuff, we assume that it is general enough, and used enough so that it makes sense to expose it in the base package.
-There's simply no need to make all the module users to reinvent the wheel by making their own caching.
-  Note that such features **are optional** in our module, and the calling code can decide to use them or not.

 > **Note:** We apologize to the maintainers of the mentioned alternatives for our criticism.
 We **do respect** your
 > work, and everything said here is **just our opinion** that explains our reasoning for starting this project.